Cluster actions

 Init Standby Master

-The Init Standby Master action allows you to add or remove the Standby master.
+The Init Standby Master action allows you to add or remove the standby master.
 After you select the action, follow the steps:

 1. On the Configuration tab of the window that opens, fill in the options: